-Not only do lights help make a home look attractive, but they can also make your home safer to people who are entering your home late at night, and it can keep thieves from breaking into your home if you’re away, as outdoor lighting can make a home feel occupied.
+Not only do lights help make a home look attractive, they also make your home safer for people who are entering your home late at night.
+An added bonus?
+They can keep thieves from breaking into your home if you’re away, as outdoor lighting can make a home feel occupied.

 2. Update old hardware.

 If your outdoor fixtures are dated, give them a facelift or buy new ones.
-Door handles, locks, mailboxes and old light fixtures can look worn over time, which makes your home look unattractive.
+Door handles, locks, mailboxes, and old light fixtures can look worn over time, which makes your home look worn down.
 If you want to replace everything, opt to buy matching sets, or at least choose the same finish in order to give your home some consistency.

 If replacing everything would be too costly, you can always give these items a facelift with a bottle of spray paint.
-Simply choose a color that you like, and paint everything to make it look new again.
-You’ll be surprised at how much one or two cans of spray paint can do for your home.
+Simply choose a color that you like, remove the hardware, and paint everything to make it look new again.
+You’ll be surprised at how much one or two cans of spray paint can do for your home!

 3. Plant a potted garden.